Guides

 Perform the following steps to view coverage details:

-1. On the Tag Governance screen, click the Tag Posture tab.
+1. On the Tag Governance screen, select the Tag Posture tab.

-2. In the drop-down list on the right side of the screen, click to select one option from Organization View, Tenant View, and Cloud Account View.
+2. In the view drop-down box in the top right of the page, click to select one option from Organization View, Tenant View, and Cloud Account View.

 Users can then view the following details:

-• The Tag View tab shows Tag Keys, Resources Missing Tag Key, Resources Invalid Tag Value, and tag percentage.
+The Tag View tab shows Tag Keys, Resources Missing Tag Key, Resources Invalid Tag Value, and Tag Coverage Percentage.

 • Tag Key: This column shows the tag keys defined for a baseline.